 The above options may not be enough: Perhaps you don’t live in the right place or work for the right employer, or maybe you earn too much for an income based plan to make sense.
 If you don’t qualify for loan assistance, or even if you do have some benefits but not all of your loans are covered, refinancing your student loans can be a good way to potentially save money.

 You can refinance federal loans or private loans with a variety of lenders and other financial institutions, often nabbing a lower interest rate or reduced monthly payment in the process.
-You even might be likely to get a better rate if you have a good credit score, earn a decent income, and have a solid employment history.
+(You may pay more interest over the life of the loan if you refinance with an extended term.)
+And you may get a better rate if you have a good credit score, earn a decent income, and have a solid employment history.
 It takes just a couple of minutes to see if you pre-qualify online.

 Engineer a Better Future